Admission Requirements & Deadlines

 - A completed two-year master's degree relevant to the student's proposed research interests

 - A combined grade point average from all graduate work of no less than 3.0 (B)

-The application for Fall 2023 will be available in mid-late August.
-The priority deadline for Fall 2023 is January 9, 2023.
+The application period typically starts in September for the following fall with a priority deadline in early January.
+The priority deadline for Fall 2024, is January 8, 2024.
 We can not guarantee that applicants after that date will be considered.
-Contact firstname.lastname@example.org for questions about options for late applicants.
+Contact email@example.com for questions about options for late applicants.

 * Students with an interest in studying the Bible or ancient texts are required to have at least one year of Koine Greek and one year of Biblical Hebrew within the last five years, or the equivalent.
 If you are uncertain if this requirement is relevant to you, please contact firstname.lastname@example.org for details.

 Students Must Submit

 - The online application

 - Transcripts: Transcripts from each post-secondary institution attended, or presently attending are required.
 Transcripts can be downloaded, scanned or mailed.
 The University is not responsible for obtaining an applicant's transcripts, including any record of work completed at the University of Denver or Iliff School of Theology.
 Applicants must also account for any study undertaken outside the United States and international credentials not in English must include a certified translation.
 Upon admission, official transcripts will be required.
 All credentials become property of the University of Denver and cannot be copied or returned to the student or any person(s).

 - GRE: The GRE is not required.